Pranav684/Pranav684/README.md

 - 👋 Hi, I’m @Pranav684
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Futter
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on App development
+- 💞️ I’m looking to collaborate on App development using flutter
 - 📫 How to reach me ...linkedin: https://www.linkedin.com/in/pranav-srivastava-33a20b191

 <!---